guillaumebort/p-pow/README.md

 curl get.pow.cx | sh
 ```

-## Then install P-Pow for your Play app
+## Then install P-Pow for your Play application

-You need to add the *P-Pow sbt plugin* to your project build configuration.
+You need to add the **P-Pow sbt plugin** to your project build configuration.
 In `project/plugins.sbt` add the following lines to register the plugin:

 ```scala
 resolvers += "Guillaume Bort" at "http://guillaume.bort.fr/repository"